The Dashboard Home Page

 The Success Rate section tells you how many attempted transactions where successful.
 You can see the number of transactions, as well as the percentage success rate.

-The success rate is calculated as follows: (number of successful transactions / total number of attempted transactions) * 100
+The success rate is calculated like this: (number of successful transactions / total number of attempted transactions) * 100

-The Basic Success Rate considers all failed transactions in its calculation.
-The Adjusted Success Rate, however, excludes transactions that failed as a result of customer error.
-For example, if a transaction failed because the customer had no money in their bank account, that failed transaction would not be part of the Adjusted Success Rate calculation.
-These really helps you get a sense of the factors affecting your transactions at any point in time.
+The Success Rate calculation excludes transactions that failed due to customer error.
+For example, a transaction that failed because the customer had no money in their account wouldn't be part of the Success Rate calculation.

 4. Breakdown of Failed Transactions